Teacher tip: Use animated videos to help your child learn to make inferences

 A dog is waiting near an empty water bowl.
 What’s the dog feeling?

 You probably guessed that the dog is feeling thirsty.
 That’s because you made an inference.
-It’s a critical reading skill that many students with learning and thinking differences struggle with.
+Making inferences is a critical reading skill.
+But many students with learning and thinking differences struggle with it.

-Making inferences is especially hard when reading fiction because authors don’t always write how a character feels.
+Making inferences is especially hard when reading fiction.
+Authors don’t always describe how a character feels.
 They simply write what’s happening.
 Readers need to think like the character and understand the plot to guess what the character thinks and feels.

 To make an inference, a student must make a logical connection between two or more ideas in a text.
-She needs to “read between the lines.”
-And research shows if a student can make inferences with pictures, comics or videos, she can make them with words.
+The student needs to “read between the lines.”
+And research shows that if students can make inferences with pictures, comics, or videos, they can also make them with words.

 So here’s a tip.
 Use an animated video to help your child develop these skills.